Los Angeles Federal Drug Trafficking Attorney

 - 6 Call Our Federal Drug Trafficking Attorneys Now

 How Can The Rodriguez Law Group Help Me Fight A Federal Drug Trafficking Charge?

 Our team includes former prosecutors with more than 18 years of experience navigating the most challenging criminal matters.
 Founding attorney Ambrosio Rodriguez is a former prosecutor with over 13 years of experience as a Senior Deputy District Attorney.
 During his time as a D.A., Ambrosio tried some of the most serious criminal cases, including Death Penalty cases.

 We know that your future is on the line and we’ll work diligently to protect it.
 Let our experience benefit you.
-Give our criminal lawyers a call today at 213-995-6767 to arrange a free consultation and learn more.
+Give the criminal lawyers at The Rodriguez Law Group a call today at 213-995-6767 to arrange a free consultation and learn more.

 What is Drug Trafficking?

 Under California state law, you can face criminal drug trafficking charges if you transport or move illegal drugs across state lines.
 When you cross state lines, you open yourself up to federal criminal charges.
 Under federal law, drug trafficking actually encompasses a wider range of illicit behavior.

 The United States’ federal drug trafficking law is codified in 21 USC §841.
 Under this section, it is a crime “for any person to knowingly or intentionally” do any of the following things: